-In this mode, the Ethernet Module's IP Address comes from a combination of the IP Address parameter and the OCS/RCS CAN Network ID.
-The most significant (leftmost) three octets of the IP Address come from the IP Address parameter.
-The least significant (rightmost) octet of the IP Address is taken from the OCS (or RCS) CAN Network ID.
-In this case the Ethernet Module writes the adjusted IP Address to the 32-bit OCS register indicated by the IP Address Register parameter.
+In this mode, the Ethernet Module's IP Address comes from a combination of the IP Address Default Setting parameter and the controller's CAN Network ID.
+The most significant (leftmost) three octets of the IP Address come from the IP Address Default Setting and the least significant (rightmost) octet of the IP Address is taken from the controller's 8-bit CAN Network ID.
+In this case, if an OCS Register is specified, it is written by the Ethernet Module with the adjusted static IP Address and is Read Only by the application.